seanbradley/BlogBlimp/README.md

 ------------------------------------------------------------------------

+##NOTES ON USING VIDEO IN YOUR PORTFOLIO PAGE

+On the "Portfolio" page, embedded text in the drop-down modal can be easily switched to embedded video.
+See comments in portfolio.html.
+Videos can be stored locally in the *media* folder.
+See below for faster video deliver via a CDN.

-##A NOTE ON VIDEOS / DEPLOYMENT
+##NOTES ON DEPLOYMENT

-The video which presently plays for each thumbnail is for demonstration purposes only.
-Videos can be stored locally in the *anydevice/media* folder.
-Our production site is deployed on AWS, and uses Route53 for its Domain Name Server.
+Our production site is deployed on AWS and uses Route53.
 For its Content Delivery Network, video and various scripts are distributed via CloudFront (via http://awesome.blogblimp.com).
 Serving the videos (or any static files or scripts) via AWS is simply a matter of uploading them to S3, and changing the URL within the appropriate HTML files.

+##TO DO
-On our "to do" list: preparing unique videos for each modal, and enabling dynamic resizing of the modals and the MediaElement.js player within them.
+...preparing unique videos for each modal, and enabling dynamic resizing of the drop-down modals and the MediaElement.js player embedded within it.
 This was one of the first sites we built.
-It has a lot of cruft and an awkward directory structure; its presently being optimized / refactored.
+The site is presently being optimized / refactored.

 ------------------------------------------------------------------------